VIGAN TRAVEL: Ilocos Regional Museum Complex Showcases Prominent Figures in Ilocano History

 Visiting Vigan may have spiked your interest in the city’s Hispanic origins.
 Gratefully, there are a lot more places to satisfy your cravings to get more knowledge of the place, just like the National Museum of the Philippines’ Ilocos Museum Regional Complex in Burgos, Vigan City.

-The Ilocos Regional Museum Complex is a set of museums all located beside the provincial capitol building in Vigan.
-The complex is managed by the National Museum, meaning entrance is free for any of the museums within the complex.
+The Ilocos Museum Regional Complex is a set of museums all located beside the provincial capitol building in Vigan.
+The complex is managed by the National Museum of the Philippines which means you may visit for free!

-Burgos Museum used to be the home of Padre Jose Burgos, one of the three martyr priests.
-It houses memorabilia associated with Padre Jose Burgos along with other artifacts that you can identify with the city of Vigan.
+Burgos Museum, also known to many as Padre Burgos House, which used to be the home of the prominent martyr priest, houses memorabilia associated with him, along with other artifacts that you can identify with the city of Vigan.

 The museum also houses an exhibit on Basi, the local spirit, and how it has shaped the history of Vigan and Ilocos Sur in general.
 One of the displays talks about the Basi Revolution.

-There is no entrance fee for any of the museums at the Ilocos Regional Museum Complex, as they are under the National Museum.
-The Ilocos Regional Museum Complex is open from 8:00 am – 4:00 pm, Tuesday to Sunday, and is located at Burgos, Vigan City, Ilocos Sur.
+There is no entrance fee for any of the museums at the Ilocos Regional Museum Complex, as they are under the National Museum of the Philippines.

 The Ilocos Regional Museum Complex is located on Burgos Street, Vigan City, Ilocos Sur, open from 9:30 am to 5 pm, Tuesday to Sunday, with a cut-off time of 4:30 p.m.

 How to get here: